sammyjean/hello-world/README.md

 # hello-world

-I'm Sammy Jean from NYC!
+Sammy Jean from the NYC!

-QUE LO QUE PUTAS?!
-I like tacos but I'm not Mexican.
+I really don't know what to type...
+Just trying to fill the space.
+Ya feel me?